Sri Lankan president confirms resignation

 “The people’s struggle is for wider political reforms.
 Not just for the president to leave.
 This is just the start.”

 Mr Rajapaksa and Mr Wickremesinghe were not in their residences when the protesters surged into the buildings and have not been seen in public since Friday.
-Their whereabouts are unknown.
+Their whereabouts are unknown, although there has been footage shared on social media of them apparently boarding a ship to leave the island nation.

 Mr Wickremesinghe’s private home in an affluent Colombo suburb was set on fire, and three suspects have been arrested, police have said.

-Constitutional experts say once the president and prime minister formally resign, the next step would be for the speaker to be appointed as acting president and for parliament to vote for a new president within 30 days to complete Mr Rajapaksa’s term that was to end in 2024.
+Constitutional experts say once the president and prime minister formally resign, the next step would be for the speaker to be appointed as acting president and for parliament to vote for a new president within 30 days to complete Mr Rajapaksa’s term.
+It had been due to end in 2024.

 Government finances were crippled by mounting debt and lavish tax breaks given by the Rajapaksa regime.
 Foreign exchange reserves were quickly depleted as oil prices rose.